JordanHendl/noren/README.md

 ## Features

-- **Database-backed runtime** – `src/lib.rs` exposes the `DB` type that lazily maps geometry, imagery, shaders, and render passes from disk into GPU ready resources.
+- **Database-backed runtime** – `src/lib.rs` exposes the `DB` type that lazily maps geometry, imagery, shaders, and shader metadata (including attachment formats) from disk into GPU ready resources.
 - **Authoring tooling** – The `dbgen`, `rdbinspect`, and `material_editor`
   binaries under `src/exec` allow you to compile, inspect, and edit database assets.